apache/nuttx/configs/clicker2-stm32/README.txt

   NOTE that the FLASH probably has read protection enabled locked.
 You may need to follow the instructions at the second link to unlock it.
-You can also use the STM32 ST-Link CLI tool to remove the read protection using the -OB command:
+You can also use the STM32 ST-Link CLI tool on Windows to remove the read protection using the -OB command:

     $ ./ST-LINK_CLI.exe -c SN=53FF6F064966545035320387 SWD LPM
     STM32 ST-LINK CLI v2.3.0